stat545ubc-2021/mda-elza4125/README.md

 ## Milestone 1:
 Due Saturday, October 9, 2021 at 22:00 PT
-Here we looked at the data and selected 4 datasets, then narrowed it down to 2 and then created 4 research questions
+Here we looked at the data and selected 4 datasets, then narrowed it down to 2 and then created 4 research questions.

 ## Milestone 2:
 Due Tuesday, October 19, 2021 at 22:00 PT.
-Here we look at the data more in depth, trying to answer our research question
+Here we look at the data more in depth, trying to answer our research questions.
+I learned more about how to tidy up data!
+Names Deliverable 2, I found that if I keep changing the names it creates conflict, so I will stop doing that.
+I am using "deliverable" and "milestone" interchangeably.

 ## Milestone 3:
 Due Thursday, October 28, 2021 at 22:00 PT